Top 41 Best Chess Movies Of All Time

 Average

-Directed by Phil Price, Hatley High is a unique drama that follows a teenager who relocates to a quirky town obsessed with chess.
+Hatley High, directed by Phil Price, is a refreshing drama that centers on a teenager who moves to an eccentric town where chess reigns supreme.

 21